splunk/public-o11y-docs/incident-intelligence/create-configure-services/configure-alert-routing.rst

 #.
 Select enter to save your condition.
 #.
 Repeat steps 4-7 for any additional alert routing conditions that you want to set up.
 Multiple conditions are joined by an ``or`` operator.
 #.
 Select :guilabel:`Save alert routing` when you are finished setting up your alert routing conditions.

+After you configure which alerts are routed to your service, use alert grouping to manage which alerts create an incident and how alerts are grouped into incidents.
+See :ref:`configure-alert-grouping`